-OpenCL is a portable interface that can be used to program cluster nodes with heterogeneous compute devices.
-The OpenCL specification tightly binds its workflow abstraction, or "command queue," to a specific device for the entire program.
-For best performance, the user has to find the ideal queue-device mapping at command queue creation time, an effort that requires a thorough understanding of the match between the characteristics of all the underlying device architectures and the kernels in the program.
-In this paper, we propose to add scheduling attributes to the OpenCL context and command queue objects that can be leveraged by an intelligent runtime scheduler to automatically perform ideal queue-device mapping.
-Our proposed extensions enable the average OpenCL programmer to focus on the algorithm design rather than scheduling and automatically gain performance without sacrificing programmability.
+The OpenCL specification tightly binds a command queue to a specific device.
+For best performance, the user has to find the ideal queue-device mapping at command queue creation time, an effort that requires a thorough understanding of the underlying device architectures and kernels in the program.
+In this paper, we propose to add scheduling attributes to the OpenCL context and command queue objects that can be leveraged by an intelligent runtime scheduler to automatically perform ideal queuedevice mapping.
+Our proposed extensions enable the average OpenCL programmer to focus on the algorithm design rather than scheduling and to automatically gain performance without sacrificing programmability.
 As an example, we design and implement an OpenCL runtime for task-parallel workloads, called MultiCL, which efficiently schedules command queues across devices.

-Within MultiCL, we implement several key optimizations to reduce runtime overhead.
-Our case studies include the SNU-NPB OpenCL benchmark suite and a real-world seismology simulation.
-We show that, on average, users have to apply our proposed scheduler extensions to only four source lines of code in existing OpenCL applications.
-We also show that MultiCL always maps command queues to the optimal device set with negligible runtime overhead.
+Our case studies include the SNU benchmark suite and a real-world seismology simulation.
+To benefit from our runtime optimizations, users have to apply our proposed scheduler extensions to only four source lines of code, on average, in existing OpenCL applications.
+We evaluate both single-node and multinode experiments and also compare with SOCL, our closest related work.
+We show that MultiCL maps command queues to the optimal device set in most cases with negligible runtime overhead.